jpc7516/INLS-620-Project/Assignment/Readme.md

 * URL of a reference Web page that unambiguously indicates the item's identity.

 category
-* A category for the item.
+* A category of the item.

 offer
 * An offer to sell a product.